- Using SafetyCulture

 What are sensor alerts?

-It's important to be alerted as soon as something goes wrong, so you can take corrective action immediately.
-With SafetyCulture, you can monitor what matters to you in real-time and define your own critical ranges so that sensors can alert you when readings fall out of thresholds.
+It's important to be alerted right away when something goes wrong, so you can take corrective action immediately.
+With SafetyCulture, you and your team can monitor what matters to you in real-time by defining your own critical thresholds and escalations so that you can be alerted when readings fall out of specified ranges.

 What you'll need